pyepics/pyepics/doc/overview.rst

        PV is internally monitored, with 0 user-defined callbacks:
     =============================

-The simplicity and clarity of these functions make them ideal for many uses.
+These functions are very simple to use, making them ideal for many uses.

 Creating and Using PV Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~